mattrussi/gitlab-com-runbooks/docs/sidekiq/sharding.md

 Note that "shard" in this document is different from "shard" in the context of [K8s deployments](creating-a-shard.md)

 #### Sharding

 ![Diagram of sharding process](img/sidekiq-sharding-migrator.png)

-The first step is to define the routing rules to be routed to a separate Redis.
+The routing rules will specify how jobs are to be routed.
 For instance below, the last routing rule will route jobs to the `queues_shard_catchall_a` instance in the `config/redis.yml`.
 All other jobs will be routed to the main Sidekiq Redis defined by `config/redis.queues.yml` or the `queues` key in `config/redis.yml`.